 I’ll be forever grateful to The Owl and the Monkey Café and places like it.
 They are wonderful places, and I celebrate their existence.
 I’ve been writing, happily, in cafés for nearly forty years.

-Taking Care of Gladys was written in ’03-’04, when I was taking care of my mother, during the last year of her life.
+My Mother’s Chair was written in ’03-’04, when I was taking care of my mother, during the last year of her life.
 She was an imposing figure in my life and the lives of my two brothers.
+I was her other, as a small boy, and she was my first other.
+The story explores her effect on my life as an poet, artist and writer.